-Encourage them to apply for CapRadio's Next Generation Radio training week October 15-20, 2017.
+CapRadio's Next Generation Radio training week is October 16-20, 2017.

-Successful candidates will work one-on-one with professional mentors producing first-person, multimedia stories.
+Students will work one-on-one with professional mentors producing first-person, multimedia stories.

 Explore the 2015 project here: http://nextgensacstate.org/